When you sweat at night. What to do if you sweat a lot in your sleep

 vegetative-vascular dystonia.

-If a child sweats a lot during sleep, this often indicates a lack of vitamin D. You should also check the functioning of the cardiovascular system.
+If a child's head sweats heavily during sleep, this often indicates a lack of vitamin D. The functioning of the cardiovascular system should also be checked.

 Both children and adults often suffer from one common cause - gastroesophageal reflux.
-With this disease, a hernia of the esophageal opening of the diaphragm is formed.
+With this disease, a hiatal hernia occurs.
 From the stomach, the contents enter the respiratory tract.
-The stressful state of the body is caused, which leads to night sweats.
+This causes stress in the body, which leads to night sweats.

 How to eliminate night sweats

-The first step to fixing the problem is to conduct a comprehensive survey.
-Since the causes of the phenomenon are diverse, you must first pass tests: general blood and urine tests, blood for sugar content, X-ray examination.
+The first steps to eliminating the problem are to conduct a comprehensive examination.
+Since the causes of the phenomenon are varied, you must first undergo tests: general blood and urine tests, blood sugar tests, and x-ray examination.

-If threatening conditions such as cancer and tuberculosis are ruled out, the examination should be continued until the true cause is found.
-You will need the advice of many experts.
+If threatening conditions such as cancer and tuberculosis are excluded, the examination should be continued until the true cause is found.
+You will need consultation from many specialists.

-When the disease is eliminated, the problem of excessive sweating disappears.
-In rare cases, it persists for some time after recovery, but then still disappears.
+When the disease is eliminated, the problem of excessive sweating goes away.
+In rare cases, it persists for some time after recovery, but then it disappears.

-The problem of "sweating in a dream" appears in women during menopause.
-They are prescribed special medicines.
-They help to cope with the manifestations of age-related hormonal changes.
+The problem of “sweating in my sleep” appears in women during menopause.
+They are prescribed special medications.
+They help cope with the manifestations of age-related hormonal changes.

 Night sweats in children should alert parents.
-If the problem is not addressed, the opportunity for early treatment of a serious disease can be missed.
+If you do not pay attention to the problem, you may miss the opportunity to begin early treatment for a serious illness.

-To prevent increased night sweats, you need to follow these rules:
+To prevent excessive night sweats, you need to follow these rules:

-maintain optimal temperature and humidity in the sleeping room;
+maintain optimal temperature and humidity in the sleeping area;

 avoid eating spicy food before bed;